 When studying organelles it can get a little confusing.
 It’s like getting lost in a corn maze.
 Zoom out to the view the big picture.
 Review the basics.
 Then zoom in step by step.

 We’ve got the hierarchy of life – Biosphere, ecosystem, community, population, organism, organ system, organ, tissue, cell, organelle (inside the cell), and molecule.
 To give an example, let’s use our hearts.
 The biosphere is Earth.
 The ecosystem is Ohio.
-The community is Dayton.
-The population is animals (including humans) within Dayton.
+The community is our town.
+The population is animals (including humans) within our town.
 The organism is the individual animal.
 The organ system is the cardiovascular system.
 The organ is the heart.
 The tissue is we’ll pick the endocardium which is the innermost layer of tissue inside the heart.
 The cell is one of the many cells that make up the heart.
 The organelles are the little mini-organs inside the cell with lots of jobs to do.
 The molecules are little chemical units.
 Molecules are made up of atoms.
-To remember this hierarchy I made up a song and little dance.
-I’m not sharing that over the internet lol.

 We have domains.
 There are 3 types of domains.

-Eukarya – A human is pushing a Eureka vacuum and the dog started barking at the vacuum and accidently knocked over the plant.
+Eukarya – A human is pushing a Eureka vacuum and the dog started barking at the vacuum and accidentally knocked over the plant.

 In the Eukarya domain we have kingdoms.